How to Start a Plant-based Diet

 10. Try meat substitutes

-Although not the healthiest choice because they usually have oil and other additives, if meat substitutes help you make the transition, give them a try.
+Although not the healthiest choice because meat substitutes usually have oil and other additives, if they help you make the transition, give them a try.
 They’re better to use than animal proteins.
 There’s “turkey” deli slices and “sausage” and even vegan Toona.
 Then jump in and embrace whole foods when you feel more comfortable without meat.